Action & Adventure

 How to Get There

-Direct buses are available through the winter from Osaka, Kyoto, and Nagoya.
+Direct buses are available through the winter from Osaka and Kyoto.

 The resort is a 10-minute walk from the bus terminal.